szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 441:** Make Tenser's Transformation grant a THAC0 of 0 at max level and APR at the appropriate levels

 Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level."
 They also get 1/2 APR at levels 7 and 13.
+This APR does not stack with the one provided by Holy Power (component 190).

 Finally, by default, it will only grant APR to non-fighter casters, as fighters already have the APR they need.
 This can be disabled in the configuration file.